Loading...

 I ♥

-Computational pathology, whole-slide image AI, federated learning, mathematical validation, security engineering, failure analysis, home labs, clean interfaces, coffee, music, art, and my dog.
+Computational pathology, whole-slide image modeling, scanner/site robustness, reproducible experiments, security engineering, failure analysis, home labs, clean interfaces, coffee, music, art, and my dog.

 On the web